vale-arch/morse_code/README.md

 ## Features

 - File encryption/decryption using AES-128 CBC
-- Base64 encoding/decoding of encrypted data
+- Base64 encoding/decoding of encrypted data using OpenSSL built-in functions
 - Secure memory handling for sensitive data
 - Comprehensive error checking
 - OpenSSL 3.0 compliant implementation
+- Key derivation from passphrase using PBKDF2
+- Random IV generation for each encryption, stored with ciphertext

 ## Requirements